T H E C A L L O F T H E M O U N T A I N

 /Arne Næss, "The call of the Mountian.
 Arne Næss and the Deep Ecology Movement"

-The project is supported by Kulturkontakt Nord, 2016
+The project was initiated with support of Kulturkontakt Nord, 2016